Pratik-Ghute/AI_log_analysis_demo/readme.md

 Scalability: The use of distributed log management systems ensures that logs from hundreds or thousands of services are aggregated and searchable without performance degradation.

-**Conclusion**
+## **Conclusion**
 Scaling the log analysis system requires a combination of strategies:

-Docker & Kubernetes for containerization and orchestration.
+### Docker & Kubernetes for containerization and orchestration.
-Queue-Based Job Processing for asynchronous, parallel processing of logs.
+### Queue-Based Job Processing for asynchronous, parallel processing of logs.
-Cloud-based Auto-Scaling for seamless model inference.
+### Cloud-based Auto-Scaling for seamless model inference.
+### Using Paid APi endpoint or self hosting model for reliability.
-Log Partitioning & Parallel Processing to handle large log files efficiently.
+### Log Partitioning & Parallel Processing to handle large log files efficiently.
-RAG and knowledge bases for more accurate and context-aware results.
+### RAG and knowledge bases for more accurate and context-aware results.
-Centralized Logging & Monitoring for scalable and efficient log management.
+### Centralized Logging & Monitoring for scalable and efficient log management.